Sea Witch Festival: Rehoboth Beach, Del.

 Harvestfest & Kidsfest: Coastal Maine

-Coastal Maine's York Beach is home to this 28th fall festival -- this one featuring a Kidsfest just for kids to enjoy games, entertainment, crafts, hayrides and a special Saturday night pumpkin stroll.
-The event, which takes place October 13 and 14, provides plenty of adult festivities as well.
+Coastal Maine's York Beach is home to this 29th fall festival that features a Kidsfest just for children to enjoy games, entertainment, crafts, hayrides and a special Saturday night pumpkin stroll.
+The event, which takes place October 19 and 20, provides plenty of adult festivities as well.
 Live bands, food and beverage vendors, crafters and a marketplace fill the weekend with fun.

 Cranberry Festival: Nantucket, Mass.

-Ride the ferry from Cape Cod to Nantucket to witness the island's intimate, seafaring charm, and to enjoy the 10th annual Cranberry Festival.
-The event takes place Saturday, October 6, featuring kids' events, hayrides, sheep shearing, wool spinning and sheep herding demonstrations.
-Of course, cranberry dishes will be featured, alongside homemade clam chowder and other festival food.
+Ride the ferry from Cape Cod to Nantucket to witness the island's intimate, seafaring charm, and to enjoy the 11th annual Cranberry Festival.
+The event takes place Saturday, October 12, and features children's events, hayrides, sheep shearing, wool spinning and sheep herding demonstrations.
+Of course, cranberry dishes will be featured, alongside homemade clam chowder and other traditional festival food.